matteeyao/echo-server/README.md

 * [Go Version 1.17](https://golang.org/dl/) or higher installed on your local machine.
 You can follow these instructions to install Go on [Linux](https://www.digitalocean.com/community/tutorials/how-to-install-go-and-set-up-a-local-programming-environment-on-ubuntu-18-04), [macOS](https://www.digitalocean.com/community/tutorials/how-to-install-go-and-set-up-a-local-programming-environment-on-macos) and [Windows](https://www.digitalocean.com/community/tutorials/how-to-install-go-and-set-up-a-local-programming-environment-on-windows-10).
 On macOS, you can also install Go using the [Homebrew package manager](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-homebrew-on-macos).

 ## Resources

+* [The Go Programming Language](https://learning.oreilly.com/library/view/the-go-programming/9780134190570/) By Alan A. A. Donovan, Brian W. Kernighan

 * [Setting up Github actions](https://medium.com/swlh/setting-up-github-actions-for-go-project-ea84f4ed3a40)